-{\textbf{In summary, our contributions are as follows:}} \begin{itemize} [leftmargin=.2in,topsep=0.1pt] \itemsep{0.0em} \item To our knowledge, this is the first work to present instance of multiple LLMs cooperating to complete a doctor-patient conversation conditioned on clinical notes. \item We evaluated the quality of the synthetic doctor-patient conversations generated by NoteChat with state-of-the-art OpenAI's ChatGPT and GPT-4 using extensive intrinsic and extrinsic evaluation methods. \item Through comprehensive human evaluations, we demonstrate that NoteChat holds promise for high-quality synthetic doctor-patient dialogues. \item We will release the prompts, codes, and synthetic conversations on the 167k PMC-Patient notes to the research community~\footnote{For the issue of cost and rate limit, up to now, we only have all 167k ChatGPT synthetic data and only generated 10k synthetic data for GPT4 and NoteChat.
-For a fair comparison, all experiments and statistics in this paper are based on the same 10k PMC-Patient notes.
-But we will generate and release all 167k data in the future.}.
+{\textbf{In summary, our contributions are as follows:}} \begin{itemize} [leftmargin=.2in,topsep=0.1pt] \itemsep{0.0em} \item We created a novel multiple roleplay LLMs cooperating framework and successfully deployed the framework for the task of generating patient-physician conversations conditioning on clinical notes.
+Although synthetic data generation is an active field in the clinical domain especially to overcome privacy concerns~\cite{pereira2022secure,shafquat2022source,mishra2023synthetic}, to our knowledge, this is the first work to present an instance of multiple LLMs cooperating~\cite{Li2023CAMELCA} to complete a patient-physician conversation conditioned on clinical notes. \item We evaluated the quality of the synthetic patient-physician conversations generated by NoteChat with the state-of-the-art OpenAI's ChatGPT and GPT-4 using extensive intrinsic and extrinsic evaluation methods.
+Through comprehensive human evaluations, we demonstrate that NoteChat holds promise to generate high-quality synthetic patient-physician dialogues. \item In this study, we released the first large and high-quality synthetic dialogue data conditioned on 167k case reports that can be used to train both dialogue systems and EHR note-generation systems using dialogues.

 \end{itemize}